Noordoewer to Rosh Pinah

-Apart from a number of lodges and camps along the route, points of interest include the Orange River crossing, the abandoned Lorelei Copper Mine with its dated machinery, and the soon-to-be-reopened Sendelingsdrift pontoon crossing.
+Apart from a number of lodges and camps along the route, points of interest include the Fish River crossing, the abandoned Lorelei Copper Mine with its dated machinery, and the Sendelingsdrift pontoon crossing that will soon be re-opened.

 The Lorelei Copper Mine exhibits typical Porphyry copper deposits.
 As hot igneous stock intrudes into the rock already present, it encounters underground water.
 The stock heats this water, which begins to move in large circular paths.
 As the water moves downward, it becomes hotter and leaches copper and other metals from the different rocks it encounters.
 As the metal-rich water moves back upward, it cools and changes its chemistry, so that chalcopyrite and other ore minerals are precipitated along the edge of the stock.
 The immediate sources of the metals are the rocks surrounding the igneous stock, the circulating groundwater is the transporting mechanism, and the cooling and changing composition of the groundwater is the precipitation mechanism.